TRIQS/triqs/doc/reference/c++/arrays/containers/views.rst

 * Views are largely interoperable : it is easy and quick to take a matrix_view of an array, or vice versa.
   Cf constructors belows.

+* Const views can be constructed from a view, but the reverse is not true (Cf constructors).

 * **Memory Management**